stolostron/multicluster-observability-addon/internal/metrics/README.md

 ### 1. Initial Startup (COO Missing)

-When MCOA starts and detects that COO is not present on the managed cluster, it takes responsibility for deploying the necessary CRDs.
+When MCOA starts and detects that COO is not present on the managed cluster, the endpoint operator takes responsibility for deploying the necessary CRDs directly on the spoke.

 ```mermaid
 sequenceDiagram